sesam-community/test-data-service/README.md

     Or :
     1. Use your browser and modify headers so that you can set the Bearer token to accept a jwt token in request headers.
         - I.e. in Google Chrome, use "Modify Headers" app to set request headers like so :
-            -   Authorization :Bearer <Your bearer token>
+            -   Authorization :Bearer <"Your bearer token">

     2. Go to the following url example to see how to use the service: